-If you have already decided to spend your next vacation in Bukovina, here are some tips on the local culinary recipes.
+If you have already decided to spend your next vacation in Bucovina, here are some tips on the local culinary recipes.

-Bukovina is a pastoral area and the mountains that surround it offer the cows and sheep all the necessary ingredients to give the best fresh milk.
-Therefore dairy products play an important role in Bukovina’s cuisine.
+This historical region is a pastoral area and the mountains that surround it offer the cows and sheep all the necessary ingredients to give the best fresh milk.
+Therefore dairy products play an important role in this land’s gastronomy.
 They accompany all kinds of dishes, from appetizers to dessert (cabbage rolls with sour cream, the butcher’s pork and beef chops, cheese pies, etc.)

-Also known as The Land of sour cream, Bukovina adds this ingredient to every dish.
-Other two foods mainly used in Bukovinian cuisine are trout and ceps.
-The trout is smoked in fir-tree twigs and is eaten grilled or as zacusca.
+Also known as The Land of sour cream, Bucovina adds this ingredient to every dish.
+Other two foods mainly used in local gastronomy are trout and ceps.
+The trout is smoked in fir-tree twigs and is eaten grilled or as “zacusca”.
 Ceps can be served as stew or as filling for cabbage rolls.

-Bukovina’s gastronomy mainly uses poultry meat and fish, but there are also some culinary recipes for pork, game or beef.
-Soups are soured with borș and are thickened with a mixture of sour cream and eggs.
-Try the Radauteana soup.
+Bucovina’s gastronomy mainly uses poultry meat and fish, but there are also some culinary recipes for pork, game or beef.
+Soups are soured with “borș” and are thickened with a mixture of sour cream and eggs.
+Try the “Radauteana” soup.

-Being the homeland of monasteries, Bukovina also offers some delicious fasting recipes: the mushroom pie at Dragomirna or the vegetable sausages at Putna.
+Being the homeland of painted churches, it also offers some delicious fasting recipes: the mushroom pie at Dragomirna Monastery or the vegetable sausages at Putna Monastery.

-The forest offers fresh and healthy food to the people in Bukovina.
+The forest offers fresh and healthy food to the people.
 Everything that is edible is cooked here, from nettles, sorrel and garden sorrel, ramson and even beetroot.
 These dishes are delicious.